germanviscuso/CIGNVSServer/README.md

-# Cignvs Lab Core unity Package
+# Cignvs Lab Core Unity Package

-A set of tools for Cignvs Lab projects in Unity including a communications server.
+A set of tools for Cignvs Lab projects interfacing with Unity including a communications server.

 ## Importing to Unity
 Add package in Unity package manager via git url: